masoumian/masoumian.github.io/_pages/about.md

 Hi!
 I'm Alireza, a research assistant at the University of Alberta, working under the supervision of [Csaba Szepesvári](https://sites.ualberta.ca/~szepesva/).
 I obtained my MSc's in computing science supervised by [James Wright](https://jrwright.info/) at University of Alberta.
 I completed my Bachelor's degree in Electrical Engineering with a minor in Mathematics at Sharif University of Technology in Iran.

-I am interested in the theory of sequential decision-making under uncertainty and (preferably!) in multi-agent settings.
+I am interested in the theory of sequential decision-making under uncertainty, and more specifically in making connections between game-theoretic ideas and reinforcement learning theory.
 This implies working in the intersection of RL theory, Game Theory, and Online Learning.
-Learning in Games and Multi Agent Reinforcement Learning (MARL) are close keywords.
-I'm also a fan of Mechanism Design, and Statistical Learning.
+I'm also a fan of Statistical Learning, and Mechanism Design.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.